vsdmars/rmqctl/README.rst

 ----

-rmqctl is *the* swiss-knife tool for rabbitmq with kubectl like commands.
+rmqctl is *the* swiss-army knife tool for rabbitmq with kubectl like commands.

 ----